-She is also involved with the Foresight4Food Initiative, which is supporting enhanced foresight and scenario analyses for global food systems.
-It aims to provide a mechanism to better understand and synthesize key trends and possible futures in global food systems and support informed and strategic decision making between food systems stakeholders.
+Saher Hasnain is the Research and Community of Practice Coordinator for the Foresight4Food Initiative based at the University of Oxford’s Environmental Change Institute.
+With the Foresight4Food Initiative, she is focused on developing a mechanism to better understand and synthesize key trends and possible futures in global food systems and to support informed and strategic decision making between food systems stakeholders.

-Saher has previously worked on environmental health issues through photovoice and mapping at the University of Pennsylvania, and the development of national energy management cultures at Bahria University.
+Saher has previously worked on exploring environmental health issues through photovoice and mapping at the University of Pennsylvania, and the development of national energy management cultures at Bahria University, Pakistan.